STAY SAFE DURING AN OUTAGE

 What to Do and Not Do when the Power Goes Off

-If the lights go off, know what steps to take to be comfortable, safe and help the Co-op restore service quickly.
+If the lights go off, know what steps to take to be comfortable, safe, and help the Co-op restore service quickly.

 - Check your electrical panel.
 Look for tripped breakers or blown fuses.
 Try to reset the breakers by switching them OFF then ON.

-- Call DEC @ (541) 673-6616.
+- Call DEC at (541) 673-6616.
 If the power does not return report it to the utility using our automated outage line by pressing one on your touchtone phone.
 By leaving a message about the outage in your area on this system we are able to process the information and schedule it for restoration in the quickest and safest way possible.
 Remember to report any flashes, bangs or trees in lines that can help repair crews locate damage.

 - Turn off major appliances.
 The water heater and heating system breakers need to be turned off to avoid overloading your circuits when the power is restored.
 Unplug any voltage-sensitive equipment.

 - Install surge protectors to protect voltage sensitive equipment.
-You can purchase high quality surge protection devices at Douglas Electric or view them on line here.

 - Switch on an outside light.
 This may assist our crews in determining whether or not your power has been restored late into the night.

 - Keep the refrigerator and freezer doors closed.
 Food in a refrigerator will last 12 to 24 hours if the doors are kept closed.
 A full freezer can last 24 to 48 hours.
-Helpful Hint: You can drape a sleeping bag over your refrigerator or freezer for added insulating value in case of an extended power outage.
+Helpful Hint: You can drape a sleeping bag over your refrigerator or freezer for added insulation in case of an extended power outage.